conda-incubator/conda-store/docs/administration.md

 logging.
 Default is `INFO`.
 Common options are `DEBUG`, `INFO`, `WARNING`, and `ERROR`.

-`CondaStoreWorker.watch_paths` is a list of paths for Conda-Store to watch for changes to directories of `environment.yaml` files or a single filename to watch.
+`CondaStoreWorker.watch_paths` is a list of paths for conda-store to watch for changes to directories of `environment.yaml` files or a single filename to watch.